 Offline-first.
 Self-hostable.
 Designed for the places where reliable infrastructure doesn't exist yet — because that's where the work matters most.

-Tarjumi's quality claims come from the same convergence method we publish on — independent measurement, stated honestly.
+brainbox's memory claims come from the same convergence method we publish on — independent measurement, stated honestly.
 Our first paper, Measured Forgetting, is out, with an open benchmark and statistically significant results.

 Agent-based simulation for testing convergence under controlled conditions.
 How do independent measurement systems behave at scale?
 What breaks first?